gagan-malik/purity-design-system/GITHUB_PAGES_DEPLOYMENT.md

 ## 🎯 Setup Instructions

-### Step 1: Create the User GitHub Pages Repository
+### Step 1: Verify Your GitHub Pages Repository

-If you haven't already, create a repository named `gaganmalik.github.io`:

-1. Go to GitHub and create a new repository
-2. Repository name: `gaganmalik.github.io` (must match exactly)
-3. Make it public (required for free GitHub Pages)
-4. Don't initialize with README (we'll push content automatically)
+✅ Your repository already exists: [gagan-malik/gaganmalik.github.io](https://github.com/gagan-malik/gaganmalik.github.io)

+The workflow is configured to deploy to this repository.
+Make sure it's set to **public** if you want free GitHub Pages hosting.

 ### Step 2: Create a Personal Access Token